There are 180 church schools in our Diocese.

 David has a particular responsibility for church school leadership and succession planning as well as planning the termly continuing professional development programme.
 Pauline coordinates SIAS inspections for the Diocese and works with inspectors.
 A particular focus is development of the RE curriculum in schools.

-Suzanne McDonald, our School Development Adviser, offers support and advice to schools on matters relating to school governance, school admissions, school buildings and capital investment and school organisation.
-She works at a strategic level with all three Local Authorities as well as offering concrete advice and operational guidance directly to schools.
+Malcolm Barton and Suzanne McDonald, our School Development Advisers, offer support and advice to schools on matters relating to school governance, school admissions, school buildings and capital investment and school organisation.
+They work at a strategic level with all three Local Authorities as well as offering concrete advice and operational guidance directly to schools.
 Matters relating to pre-schools and extended services provision also fall within the school development remit, as well as support for schools with a children’s centre on their site.

 We have a team of associate advisers to give further support for clusters of schools, particularly for secondary schools.